vijayanajay/stock_rule_based/stories/story_016_ implement_strategy performance_leaderboard.md

 ## Definition of Done
 - [ ] All acceptance criteria are met and tested.
-- [ ] The `analyze-strategies` command is functional and generates a correct Markdown file.
+- [ ] The `analyze-strategies` command is functional and generates a correct CSV file.
 - [ ] The analysis logic correctly queries, groups, and aggregates performance data from the database.
 - [ ] The generated report is sorted and formatted as specified.
 - [ ] The feature is covered by unit tests (for the aggregation logic) and an integration test (for the CLI command).